hanfak/topics-to-learn/testing-reading-maintaining/what-to-test.md

 - Tests allows us to refactor/redesign the code, without changing the behaviour.
   - Safety net for changing the code with out breaking it

-## Unit tests

-- Test only the behavoir of one class
-- All dependencies should be mocked
-- Any tiny types/ domain types/ DTO/DAO etc, do not need to be mocked
-- Test edge cases, technical issues

 ## What to test

 Need to test behaviour